cross-seed/cross-seed.org/docs/basics/options.md

 | `matchMode`      | `--match-mode <mode>` | `--match-mode <mode>` | `safe`/`risky` | `safe`  |

-`cross-seed` uses two types of matching algorithms, `safe` and `risky`. `safe` is the default and matches based on name and size, while `risky` matches strictly on size.
+`cross-seed` uses two types of matching algorithms, `safe` and `risky`. `safe` is the default and matches based on size and requires release groups match to snatch for further comparison. `risky` matches on size and will, if present, compare the release groups, but will still proceed to snatch if one is not.

 For media library searches `risky` is necessary due to the renaming of files.

 :::tip
-Using skipRecheck in conjunction with `risky` is not recommended, and could result in you downloading rather than cross-seeding properly.
+Using skipRecheck in conjunction with `risky` is not recommended and could result in you downloading rather than cross-seeding properly.
 **Proceed with caution!**
 :::